Department of Pharmaceutical Sciences Graduate Student Handbook

 Vacation

-Doctoral students are permitted up to two weeks of vacation a year, which can accumulate across years for no more than a total of four weeks in one year allowed.
-Statutory holidays are not considered against these two weeks; the SUNY RF holiday schedule is used to determine the holiday schedule annually.
+Doctoral students are permitted up to two weeks of paid vacation a year, which can accumulate across years for no more than a total of four weeks in one year allowed.
+Statutory holidays (~13 days/year) are not considered against these two weeks; the SUNY RF holiday schedule is used to determine the holiday schedule annually.
 Vacation is to be scheduled around class and TA responsibilities and to be approved by the Graduate Program Director or the Research Director.
+Note that doctoral students are generally expected to continue working through typical undergraduate breaks such as spring break, fall break, and winter break.

 Building Access